Work on progress on a Polish card model by ‘Shipyard’, of the French cutter “Le Coureur”.

 I wasn’t flying radio control or anything like that, I was interested only in the construction of them.

-Then I discovered motorcycles at the age of 13 – older ones were the cheapest to obtain to play with – and so my love of those was born, which flowered into a full-scale fascination of everything that went ‘suck-squeeze-bang-blow’ (4-stroke Engines etc).
-Bikes were followed by cars and those by aircraft…
+I discovered motorcycles at the age of 13 – older ones were the cheapest to obtain to play with – and so my love of vintage bikes was born, which flowered into a full-scale fascination of everything that went ‘suck-squeeze-bang-blow’ (4-stroke Engines etc).
+Bikes were followed by cars and those by aircraft… All older stuff, fully mechanical and as such relatively easy to diagnose and repair.
+Simple electrical, hydraulic and pneumatic systems with little electronic ‘interference’ makes for an easy overview of what is happening – or not – and why.